 If you line all of “us” up (meaning, everyone who reads this post and probably pretty much everyone we know too) based on our financial status, we would all be in the top 10% of the world’s income.
 Think about that for a minute.

-So, knowing that we are all truly rich, let’s look at what the Bible says should then follow.
-In 1 Timothy 6:17-19, we find a list of what the “rich” on earth should and should not do with OUR wealth.
+Knowing that we are all truly rich, let’s look at what the Bible says in 1 Timothy 6:17-19 about what the “rich” on earth should and should not do with their wealth.

 - Don’t act superior because you’re wealthy.